DwayneLi/CFPB_Consumer_Complaints_Analysis/README.md

 # CFPB_Consumer_Complaints_Analysis
 ###  ---- RPI 2020 Datathon Competition

-The final report is shown in file list or you can [click](https://github.com/DwayneLi/CFPB_Consumer_Complaints_Analysis/raw/master/CFPB_Complaints_Final_Report%20Team7.pdf) for final report.
+The final report included data analysis and the legislation proposal is shown in the file list or you can [**click**](https://github.com/DwayneLi/CFPB_Consumer_Complaints_Analysis/raw/master/CFPB_Complaints_Final_Report%20Team7.pdf) for final report.

 1. Data discription: